fromcouch/refreak/README.md

 You only need configure hostname, username, password and database parameters inside database.php.
 Save it and then access to www.yourdomain.com/install and click Install button.

+Also need to modify config variable $config['base_url'] value with your new url in:

+    application/config/config.php

 Additionaly you can configure some parameters in:

     application/config/refreak.php